ucsecurityteam/openapi-rpc-node/README.md

 ```

 ## Understanding Declarative Components
-Openapi-rpc is decalrative in nature which helps in bringing standardisations across microservices applications.
-Application repo contains config files that Openapi-rpc reads for functionalities like - service and database depedency, enabling vault or credentials.json file as secret store.
+Openapi-rpc is declarative in nature which helps in bringing standardisations across microservices applications.
+Application repo contains config files that Openapi-rpc reads for functionalities like - service and database dependency, enabling vault or credentials.json file as a secret store.

-Let's go over these config files in details.
+Let's go over these config files in detail.

 #### ```global.config.json```

 Global config as the name suggests has configs that are shared across the services.
 Example - service, databases, resource discovery blocks.
 List of configs blocks present:

-- This global config is used as discovery for service endpoints(including service's own discovery), database endpoints, slack tokens etc. Example, if you want to call service B from service A, then Service A's global config file looks like
+- This global config is used as a discovery for service endpoints(including the service's own discovery), database endpoints, slack tokens etc. For example, if you want to call service B from service A, then Service A's global config file looks like
 ```Javascript
 {
   'sample-service-A': {